BartyDash/hydrapp/README.md

 During the development of this project, I gained experience in building my first PWA using Parcel and Tailwind.
 In addition, I practiced already learned technologies like localstorage, dynamic loading using JS and the previously mentioned Tailwind.

+## Continued development

+I am going to learn how to represent the data with a graph to give users the option to view the saved glasses each day.

 ## Run Locally

 1. Clone the repository to your local machine: